-On the course there are regular Language Awareness sessions in which you will cover the basic grammatical areas of English, but you will focus more on ‘how to teach’ English than being taught the English language itself.
+On the course, there are regular Language Awareness sessions in which you will cover the basic grammatical areas of English, but you will focus more on ‘how to teach’ English than being taught the English language itself.
 You will also have several sessions on teaching pronunciation so you will also learn about this important aspect of language learning.
 In reality, much of your language knowledge will be developed once you start teaching.

 Once you book onto the course you will receive a Pre-Course Study Pack, which covers basic English grammar and phonology.
 Although both areas are covered during the course, you will get much more out of the course if you spend some time working through these exercises beforehand.

 Earning potential varies greatly depending on the country you are teaching in.
 As a (rough) general rule, you will often find that when working abroad you will earn considerably more than the local English teachers.
 This allows you to have a very nice lifestyle and explore the country and culture.
 In fact in some countries like China or Korea, an EFL teacher can earn more money than they can, teaching in the UK and still easily save 50% of their income.
-Currently it is not uncommon to earn around 4,000 US$ a month in the Far East and, depending on which part you are in, save 1,500$ - 2,000$ a month.
+Currently, it is not uncommon to earn around 4,000 US$ a month in the Far East and, depending on which part you are in, save 1,500$ – 2,000$ a month.
 In the UK it is not the most lucrative career, but it does allow you great flexibility – see Career Opportunities.
-Those entering into the TEFL world do not usually do so to become wealthy; it is much more common to become an EFL teacher to have rich, valuable and varied experience while earning.
+Those entering into the TEFL world do not usually do so to become wealthy; it is much more common to become an EFL teacher to have rich, valuable, and varied experience while earning.

 you want to discuss initial thoughts, give us a call or, if you prefer, send an email.